RingoKam/demo-java-cms/readme.md

 is a no go and I can make adjustments.

 * No user defined schema, data model is defined in code and not modifable by client.
 Which means that if a model needs an update, we will rebuild our code and release.
-* Although our data models are related and referencing each other by id (game -> scene -> character), I have choosen NOT to nest our response model.
-This will probably create inconveience for the client, and if client query is not done right, it can lead to inefficiency and trigger n+1 query.
+* Although our data models are related and referencing each other by id (game -> scene -> character), I have chosen NOT to nest our response model.
+This will probably create inconvenience for the client, and if client query is not done right, it can lead to inefficiency and trigger n+1 query.
 * For Read, user can lookup via
   * id of the entity (single)
   * list of id (multiple)